aranelpalantir/UpdateManager/README.md

 ## How It Works

 1. **Version Check**: The application checks the current version against the version specified in the update information file.
+2. **Stop Application**: If `AutoStopApplication` is set to `true`, the application (or IIS application pool if configured) is automatically stopped before proceeding with the update.
-2. **Download Update**: If a newer version is available, the update is downloaded to the `UpdatesFolder`.
+3. **Download Update**: If a newer version is available, the update is downloaded to the `UpdatesFolder`.
-3. **Backup**: Before applying the update, the current version is backed up (except those specified in `ExcludeFromBackup`).
+4. **Backup**: Before applying the update, the current version is backed up (except those specified in `ExcludeFromBackup`).
-4. **Delete Existing Files**: After the backup is completed, the existing files are deleted (except those specified in `ExcludeFromDelete`).
+5. **Delete Existing Files**: After the backup is completed, the existing files are deleted (except those specified in `ExcludeFromDelete`).
-5. **Apply Update**: The downloaded update is extracted and applied to the `ApplicationFolder`.
+6. **Apply Update**: The downloaded update is extracted and applied to the `ApplicationFolder`.
-6. **Copy Production Artifacts**: If there are any specified production artifacts, they are copied after the update has been applied.
+7. **Copy Production Artifacts**: If there are any specified production artifacts, they are copied after the update has been applied.
-7. **Restart**: The application restarts to complete the update process.
+8. **Restart Application**: If `AutoRestartApplication` is set to `true`, the application (or IIS application pool if configured) is automatically restarted after the update is applied.

 ## Examples